MetOffice/Vernier/documentation/Sphinx/user_guide/build-guide.rst

       - **ON** / OFF
       - Determines whether the libraries are linked statically (``OFF``) or dynamically (``ON``).
+    * - ``-DSTRING_LENGTH``
+      - *INTEGER*
+      - Maximum length of the identifier string.
+Default if unspecified is truncate strings at 100 characters.

 The table above pertains to options specific to Vernier.
 An extensive list of CMake internal variables can be found